Is Avenidas Novas a good area to stay in Lisbon for first-time visitors?

 Is Avenidas Novas good for families?

-Yes, Avenidas Novas works for families, though some other Lisbon neighbourhoods rank higher.
-Ranks #5 of 12 for families, scoring 66/100 on family-weighted metrics (family-friendliness 52/100, safety 78/100).
+Avenidas Novas is not the top choice for families in Lisbon — quieter, more family-oriented neighbourhoods rank higher.
+Ranks #7 of 12 for families, scoring 63/100 on family-weighted metrics (family-friendliness 52/100, safety 78/100).
 Avenidas Novas is Lisbon's upscale residential district — broad boulevards, the Gulbenkian museum, and the city's best hotels.

 What is Avenidas Novas known for?